BeanstalkData/beanstalk-android-sdk/README.md

 ### Step 1

-Add JitPack repository in you root build.gradle at the end of repositories section:
+Add JitPack repository in your root build.gradle at the end of repositories section:

 ```groovy
 allprojects {